mooofin/PSPPS/README.md

 ## Getting Started

-This project is in its very early stages and is not yet capable of running any commercial games.
-However, you can build and run the project as follows:
+This project is in its very early stages dont shame

 ```bash
 # Clone the repository